 Carrie Gabriel, MS, RDN, shares what you need to know about male hormonal imbalance.
 Included: symptoms, potential causes, and hormone-balancing tips.

-While fluctuating hormones are often associated with women, men experience hormonal imbalance, too.
-However, the lack of conversation around this topic leaves many men in the dark about common symptoms they experience.
+Feeling constantly exhausted, irritable, cold, or noticing changes in libido and even your hair?
+These could be signs of hormonal imbalance in men.
+Wait, do men have hormonal imbalances?
+The answer is yes: While fluctuating hormones are often associated with women, men experience hormonal imbalance, too—and it can impact various areas of their health.
+However, the lack of conversation around this topic of hormone imbalance in men leaves many people in the dark about common symptoms they experience.

 A hormone imbalance occurs when the body produces too little or too many essential hormones.
 These imbalances often affect the sex hormones, including testosterone for men and estrogen for women.